 Long term travel was always a dream of mine, even before I had kids.
 I envisioned myself backpacking throughout Europe and Southeast Asia.
 Now that I’m doing it with kids, I’m understanding and enjoying the many benefits there are to doing this kind of lifestyle.

 One of the benefits to travel, in general, is how it introduces people to different cultures and ways of living.
 Our kids have learned a lot from being in the countries we’ve visited this past year.
-We’ve talked about the differences among American, Mexican, Italian, and even French culture.
+We’ve talked about the differences among cultures in North America, Europe, and Asia.
 They’ve tried living in a camper, a tiny house, a big city apartment, and a farmhouse.

-The biggest benefit of taking our kids around the world, though, is how it is bringing us closer as a family.
+The biggest benefit of taking our kids around the world, though, is how it brings us closer as a family.
 Being with each other every single day has its challenges.
 I am learning that I’m not always the most patient or compassionate person to the people I love.
 But as the days pass, we are learning more about what makes each other happy and what makes each other tick.
-We have our share of fights.
-But we also have moments of bonding that wouldn’t have happened had it not been for this trip.
+All of these moments of family bonding wouldn’t have happened had it not been for this trip.

 Gap year ideas for families